 - Most teaching and college accommodation is centrally located in the city of Durham.
 From the furthest colleges, walking distance is around 25–30 minutes.

 - There are many pubs and restaurants and a couple of nightclubs – and the university itself is at the heart of much of the activity in the city.
-Durham Dramatic Society is based in the City Theatre at Fowler's Yard, and Durham Book Festival is an annual fixture.
+Every college provides shared community facilities including a bar, sports, societies and associations, events and activities.

 - Durham University has its own museums which host a variety of exhibitions each year.
 The university also has its own botanic gardens which is free to enter for Durham University students. .